 Embedded machine learning for industrial applications

 Over the last few years, there have been countless predictions of how our lives are about to be transformed by artificial intelligence (AI) and machine learning (ML).
-All this comes at a cost, with the worldwide market forecast to grow to an eye-watering $554 billion by 2024.
+All this comes at a cost, with the worldwide market forecast to grow to an eye-watering $554bn by 2024.
+Mark Patrick, Mouser Electronics, explains.

 Manufacturing and the industrial sector are no exception, and AI/ML is becoming a crucial part of the industrial digital transformation.
-Computers in factories are far from being a new trend, with near-ubiquitous programmable logic controllers (PLC) and well-established protocols such as SCADA.
-However, the industrial internet of things (IIoT) means we now have sensors on the production line generating ever-increasing amounts of data.
+Computers in factories are far from a new trend, with near-ubiquitous programmable logic controllers (PLC) and well-established protocols such as SCADA.
+However, the Industrial Internet of Things (IIoT) means we now have sensors on the production line generating ever-increasing amounts of data.
 AI and ML provide the way to exploit all this information to drive efficiencies and improvements – helping us move to Industry 4.0.

 Let’s start by clarifying one crucial point: ML is not the same as AI.
 While definitions vary, there’s a consensus that AI refers broadly to a range of approaches to getting computers to think.
 On the other hand, ML can be more narrowly defined as enabling computers to automatically learn and improve from working with data, as opposed to a human designing all aspects of a program or solution.
 In ML, we construct algorithms, and then our system can learn by making predictions and seeing how accurate they are.